Civil Guard (Peru)

 The Civil Guard (Guardia Civil; [ˈɡwaɾðja siˈβil]) was the main preventive police force of Peru until its dissolution in 1988.
 As a national gendarmerie force, it was responsible for civil policing under the authority of the Ministry of the Interior, while investigative work was carried out by the Peruvian Investigative Police.
 It was also supported at times by the Republican Guard.
 During its dissolution process, it became known as the General Police (Policía General) until its formal integration into the National Police of Peru in 1991.
 The corps is colloquially known as the benemérita (reputable).

 It was modelled after the Spanish Civil Guard, which assisted in its formation.

 History

 Origin

 The origins of the Civil Guard date back to 1873, when President Manuel Pardo approved and signed two Supreme Decrees on December 31 of 1873 (published in El Peruano, the Peruvian Government's official newspaper, on January 28, 1874) and March 23, 1874, respectively, providing for its creation.

 It also refers to "urban and rural stations and of the Regular Police Force divided into Gendarmerie and the Civil Guards, respectively", thus the decrees formally marked the birth of the service.
 That same year, Congress reported that Civil Guards units would commence their duties in every part of the nation.
-On November 9, 1874, President Manuel Pardo opened the Civil Guard Instruction School, formed by a company of 50 men in the basis of the Battalion of Infantry Gendarms of Lima, its first cadets.
+On November 9, 1874, President Manuel Pardo opened the Civil Guard Instruction School, whose first cadets made up a 50-men company within the Lima Infantry Gendarmerie Battalion.